zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Now remember, they’re protesting a strip club, a pl ace where usually men pay money to see women take their clothes off.
 So, Fran cois suggests “nude picketing.”
 “To picket” (picket) means to walk back  and forth on the sidewalk with signs in the air that indicate what you are angry a bout, what you are protesting about.
 “Nude” (nude) means without any clothing on.

 Francois is suggesting that they could get attentio n from the local media if they picketed without wearing any clothing.
-Of course, t hey’re nude because that’s of course the kind of business that a strip club is.
+Of course, they’re nude because that’s of course the kind of business that a strip club is.
 S o, they are calling attention to this issue.
 Patricia says, however, “I think that w ould send the wrong message.”
 The expression “to send the wrong message” means yo u are doing something that will give people the wrong idea about what you  want or what you are trying to accomplish.

 Now let’s listen to the dialogue, this time at a normal speed.